cordialgerm/foe_foundry/README.md

 - racial feats (subrace tags)
 - attack damage should just be a scalar instead of modifying dice directly - actual dice formulas get resolved when attack is finalized
 - attack should just be flat damage as a starting point

+## New Power Ideas

+- Go through various iconic spells and create a power for them
+- Go through KP's Deep Magic and create a power for flavorful & interesting spells

 ## Powers